META MATERIALS INC. F/K/A TORCHLIGHT ENERGY RESOURCES, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against Meta Materials Inc. in the United States District Court for t

 LEAD PLAINTIFF DEADLINE IS MARCH 4, 2022

 NEW YORK, Jan.
-5, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been in the United States District Court for the Eastern District of New York behalf of persons and entities that purchased or otherwise acquired securities of Meta Materials Inc. f/k/a Torchlight Energy Resources, Inc. (NASDAQ: MMAT, TRCH) (OTC: MMTLP) between September 21, 2020 and December 14, 2021, both dates inclusive (the "Class Period").
+06, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been in the United States District Court for the Eastern District of New York behalf of persons and entities that purchased or otherwise acquired securities of Meta Materials Inc. f/k/a Torchlight Energy Resources, Inc. ( MMAT, TRCH) ( MMTLP) between September 21, 2020 and December 14, 2021, both dates inclusive (the “Class Period”).

 All investors who purchased the shares of Meta Materials Inc. f/k/a Torchlight Energy Resources, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.